stdbug/ios-system-keyboard/layout/ava/README.md

 ## Avar iOS

-There is 1 default layout: ava-4-rows.
+There is 2 layouts: ava-3-rows (default), ava-4-rows.

 The 4-row layout places all Avar letters directly on the primary layer without letter replacement.

 Long-press is used for stress marks and secondary symbols.

 Versions sorting for iPhone:
+* ava-3-rows.yaml
 * ava-4-rows.yaml

 For iPad keyboard versions there is only 1 version, because there is enough space to place all Avar letters.

 ## Avar macOS

-All 33 Avar letters (including ӏ) are placed directly on the primary layer using standard ANSI geometry.
+All 43 Avar letters (including ӏ) are placed directly on the primary layer using standard ANSI geometry.

 No letter replacement is used.